netvlies/files-to-sass/README.md

-# Files to Sass maps
+# Files to Sass

-Converts a list of files to list of Sass variables with their content.
+Converts a list of files to (a map of) Sass variables with their content.

 ### Early beta